PeterHuGC/Imperial_Dissertation_Research/README.md

 1. starting cannot be used as DV
 1. usually the event in the middle is what's most important.
     - There is many endogeneity issues with panel data with instruments (check Bayesian approach)

+### Fix later

+#### 1. Annual Report

+- look at at the period of report not filed at
+- make sure to change the query appropriately for this here!!

+#### 2. Boardex

+- Start with company to company relationships, and graphs for the workflow
+- Link the right id (company or id) - made mistake there

+#### 3. Compustat

+- Look at the manual table details for getting the relevant data
+- Take the GVKey from the other sources, and use that to get the information you need here.
+- Lagged effect of putting the dependent variable, we need more years to study to do this!!
+    - Make sure to do this for future analysis